DataDog/kics/documentation/rules/terraform/aws/iam_user_policy_without_mfa.md

 ### Description

- This check verifies that the AWS root user is required to authenticate using multi-factor authentication (MFA).
+ This check verifies that the AWS root user is required to authenticate using Multi-Factor Authentication (MFA).
 If the root user is not protected with MFA, as in a policy lacking a condition on `"aws:MultiFactorAuthPresent"`, unauthorized users with access to the root credentials could compromise the entire AWS account.
-Enforcing MFA by adding a policy condition such as
+Enforcing MFA by adding a policy condition, such as the following, significantly reduces the risk of credential theft, unauthorized privilege escalation, and account takeovers.

 ```
 "Condition": {